-A severe earthquake with a seismic intensity of 6-lower struck the northern part of Osaka in June 2018 (the epicenter was near Takatsuki City), and another with a seismic intensity of 7 struck the central and eastern Iburi regions of Hokkaido in September 2018.
-Both earthquakes caused severe damage to buildings and other structures, and also caused major problems due to prolonged power outage and traffic disruption over wide areas.
-Several Kyoto University staff members were injured as a result of the earthquakes.
-During the approximately twenty-seven year period since the Great Hanshin earthquake in 1995, Japan has been struck six times by earthquakes with a seismic intensity of 7, and sixteen times by earthquakes with a seismic intensity of 6-upper.
+A severe earthquake with a seismic intensity of 7 that struck the Noto peninsula in Ishikawa Prefecture in January 2024 caused large-scale casualties and damage to houses in the area due to building collapse, etc. In addition, the earthquake caused major problems due to prolonged power outage and traffic disruption over wide areas.

+During the approximately thirty year period since the Great Hanshin earthquake in 1995, Japan has been struck seven times by earthquakes with a seismic intensity of 7, and eighteen times by earthquakes with a seismic intensity of 6-upper.
 This means that, on average, an earthquake with a seismic intensity of a 6-upper or more has occurred every year somewhere in Japan.

 The Kinki region of Japan is currently considered to be undergoing a seismically active period.
-This includes the predicted Nankai Trough megathrust earthquake, which, it has been speculated, may be of magnitude 8 or more with a 70% probability of occurring within the next thirty years.
+This includes the predicted Nankai Trough megathrust earthquake, which, it has been speculated, may be of magnitude 8 or more with a about80% probability of occurring within the next thirty years.
 Kyoto City's earthquake damage predictions have suggested that an earthquake with a seismic intensity of 7 may occur around the area of Kyoto University's Yoshida and Katsura Campuses.